astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 ```

 STUDENT.
 OK, let me try my hand at the beta-redex case.
 I'll just do call-by-value.
 And I
-think in \lamprolog function application is exactly capture-avoiding substitution, so
+think in λProlog function application is exactly capture-avoiding substitution, so
 this should be fine:

 ```makam